redbco/infermesh/docs/DASHBOARDS.md

 # infermesh Dashboards

-This document provides example PromQL queries and Grafana panel suggestions for monitoring an **infermesh** deployment.
+This document provides example PromQL queries and Grafana panel suggestions for monitoring an **InferMesh** deployment.
 The focus is on GPU utilization, runtime metrics, request latency, and overall fleet health.

 ---